mengepeng/object-detection-yolov3/README.md

 ## Objective

-YOLOv3 is an improved version of YOLOv2 that has greater accuracy ans mAP score.
+YOLOv3 is an improved version of YOLOv2 that has greater accuracy and mAP score.
-In this project I'd like to build an object detection network with a YOLOv3 pre-trained model and see how it works.
+Here I'd like to build an object detection network with a YOLOv3 pre-trained model and see how it works.
 This YOLOv3 model is trained on MS-COCO dataset that can detect 90 different classes of objects like cars, trucks, bikes, people and many more!